AlexBug1982/portfolio/index.md

 > * Game modes - single match, 1player or 2player hot seat, tournament and penalty shoot-out
 > * Offline playability - no internet connection required and playable for free

-This project started as a hackathon with friends and turned into a full mobile game for Android.
-We developed the game with Unity, which was exiting because I was new to it.
+This project started as a hackathon with friends and turned into a fully mobile game for Android.
+We developed the game with Unity, which was exciting because I was new to it.
 But the learning curve was steep and we were able to develop features quite fast.

 The game is still downloadable and playable on Android: [Link](https://play.google.com/store/apps/details?id=air.com.hotfixgames.footballclash&hl=en)